hamk-business-information-technology/os/Windows_11_license_from_home_to_education_and_activate_Hyper-V.md

 6. **Restart:** After the installation is complete, you'll be prompted to restart your computer.
 Save your work and click "Restart."

-7. **Verify Hyper-V Installation:** Once your computer restarts, you can start using Hyper-V. Look for "Hyper-V Manager" in your Start Menu to manage virtual machines.

 > Remember, enabling Hyper-V requires administrative privileges and may impact other virtualization software you might be using.
 If you encounter issues or need to run software that conflicts with Hyper-V, you can always disable it by following similar steps and unchecking the "Hyper-V" box.

 ***Activating Hyper-V Using PowerShell***